25 Years Ago: Nirvana Blow the Doors Open on ‘Nevermind’

-But in 1991, Nirvana hardly had the fan base of Metallica or even Pearl Jam.
-They were still a relatively underground garage punk band based in Seattle that had put out their poor-selling debut, ‘Bleach,’ a few years prior.
-They really had nothing to lose, and had you asked anyone who they were prior to the fall of 1991, only the shaggy-haired guys with the Misfits tees that hung out at guitar stores and stashed rare punk 7-inches under their beds might have known who you were talking about.
-Which makes their mainstream success all the more unlikely.
-It’s almost as if, overnight, the world decided on a new definition of “cool,” and that punk rock, or at least one derivation of it, was the flavor of the future.
-Weirder still: The world decided that three unassuming guys — Kurt Cobain (lead guitar/vocals), Krist Novoselic (bass), and Dave Grohl (drums/vocals) — were the Father, Son and Holy Ghost of what would become known as Grunge.
+But in 1991, Nirvana hardly had the fan base of Metallica, or even the Pixies.
+They were still a relatively underground garage-punk band based in Seattle that had put out their poor-selling debut, Bleach, a few years prior.
+Their obscurity made their mainstream success all the more unlikely.
+It’s almost as if, overnight, the world decided on a new definition of “cool,” and that three unassuming guys — Kurt Cobain (guitar/vocals), Krist Novoselic (bass), and Dave Grohl (drums/vocals) — were the Father, Son and Holy Ghost of what would become known as grunge.

-Although ‘Nevermind,’ produced by Butch Vig, is highly revered, it has a decidedly dated sound.
-The record’s timelessness has mostly to do with the songs — the blending of Cobain’s lyrical content, which was like nothing anyone had ever heard, and the loud-soft distortion-drenched arrangements, the era’s favorite ‘formula.’
+Although Nevermind, produced by Butch Vig, is highly revered, it has a decidedly dated sound.
+The record’s timelessness has mostly to do with the songs — the blending of Cobain’s lyrical content, which was like nothing anyone had ever heard, and the loud-soft distortion-drenched arrangements, which would soon become the era’s favorite formula.

-In short, the album, like its song structures, is a loud-soft roller-coaster ride.
-And then there’s ‘Endless Nameless,’ the “hidden” thirteenth track, played after the last official tune.
+The album, like its song structures, is a loud-soft roller-coaster ride.
+And then there’s “Endless Nameless,” the “hidden” 13th track, played after the last official tune.
 All in all, it’s one of the best sequencing jobs of the era.